+On the edge of the Great Smoky Mountains National Park, is this Adirondacks-style lodge, which blends rustic appeal and comfort.
 Highlights for kids include storytime in a big teepee and roasting s’mores on the campfire.
-But the real hidden gem here is a half-mile down.
-Guests take the trail to Buckberry Creek and a covered pavilion, with tables for enjoying a meal, creek-side hammocks, big rocking chairs, TV, huge stone fireplace, and outhouses with chandeliers.
-Kids love romping and catching critters in the creek.
+Guests take the trail to Buckberry Creek and a covered pavilion, with tables for enjoying a meal, creek-side hammocks, big rocking chairs, huge stone fireplace, and outhouses with chandeliers.
 Best: You won’t be hiking back up.
 Just pick up the phone and staff will come fetch you in a reconditioned Swiss army troop transport vehicle called a Pinzgauer.
 (An exciting ride in itself!)

 From Atlanta: Approximately a 5-hour drive.

 Parents can relax and enjoy treatments at one of the nation’s top five spa resorts while the children are enjoying a half- or full-day camp on site with swimming, games, sports, and arts and crafts.
 The resort also has supervised childcare, playground and pools, and a video/game library.